bradrn/brassica/docs/Reference.md

 A filter is defined by writing `filter`, followed by a sequence of lexemes as in the target of a rule.
 The filter will then remove from the output any words which match those lexemes.

-Filters are most useful together with rules which can create multiple outputs.
-A filter may be used to delete unwanted output words (for instance, those which violate some phonological constraint) while keeping wanted outputs.

 ### Extra graphemes

 An **extra graphemes** declaration takes the form of `extra` followed by a list of graphemes.